CCCheryl/bonfida-api-doc/source/index.html.md

 }
 ```

-Provides a list of all market fills from the last 24 hours on the Serum DEX
+Provides the current orderbook of the market.

 ### HTTP Request